 - Its primary voice actor is better known as the voice of the Oscars.
 I’m not kidding about this.
 Randy Thomas, the voice of those early Hooked on Phonics commercials, was first hired to announce people onto the stage at the Academy Awards in 1993, and it’s a role she’s done 10 times over the past 30 years.
 A trailblazer, Thomas was the first woman ever chosen for that role.
 She also does a number of other shows as well, including ABC’s Nightline and Entertainment Tonight, and the Tony Awards, which she’s announced 20 times.

 - Creator John Shanahan owns a high-end steakhouse in Dublin.
 In 1998, not long after he sold Hooked on Phonics, Shanahan took on a variety of other projects, including the creation of an American-style steakhouse in Ireland, located just off of St. Stephen’s Green, the famous public park in Dublin’s city center.
 Shanahan, a serial entrepreneur, has also found success with The Glasshouse Report, an HR-reporting tool, and as a radio syndicator best known for supporting the national rise of Dr. Laura Schlessinger.

 - Alex Trebek was a spokesman for a Hooked on Phonics competitor.
 The then-mustachioed Trebek, who died last year, gave his support to The Phonics Game, an offering that distinguished itself by offering parents a money-back guarantee if the tool didn’t offer a full letter grade of improvement.
 While Hooked on Phonics was the most popular and best-known, it inspired an array of copycat programs.

-The debate hiding under the debate about Hooked on Phonics’ effectiveness
+Did Hooked on Phonics actually work?
+The debate hiding under the debate

 As I highlighted above, Hooked on Phonics was hit upon by all sides as a for-profit attempt to replace in-person tutors with flash cards and boxes of tapes.